alby13/py_z80_windows/README.md

 * Python 2.4.4
 * Pygame 1.7.1

 The CLI is likely to have some Linux/Windows issues - I haven't tested running under Windows.
+(Update, tested in Windows now :) )

 ## Future Plans
 Very few :-)